Getting involved with any subject means getting to learn the language. Orchids, and plants in general, are no exception.

 PLICATE (PLY-kate) - Folded like a fan.

-POLLEN (POL-en) - The fertilizing grains contained in the anther.
+POLLEN (POL-len) - The fertilizing grains contained in the anther.

 POLLINATION (pol-i-NAY-shun) - The act of transferring pollen from an anther to a stigma.

-POLLINIA (pol-i-LIN-i-a) - Masses of waxy pollen or of coherent pollen grains.
+POLLINIA (sing. pollinium) - (pol-LIN-ee-a) - The masses of waxy pollen or of coherent pollen grains found in the anthers of most orchids.

-POLYGAMOUS (pol-IG-a-mis) - Bearing both hermaphrodite and unisexual flowers on the same plant.
+POLYGAMOUS (pol-IG-a-mis) or (pol-IG-ah-mus) - Bearing both hermaphrodite and unisexual flowers on the same plant or on different plants of the same species..

 POLYGAMUS (See POLYGAMOUS).